-Meal and Snack Ideas for Your 1 to 3 Year Old Toddler
+Meal and Snack Ideas for Your 1 to 3 Year Old Child

-- Yogurt with fresh fruit pieces or applesauce
+- Yogurt with pieces of soft fresh fruit

 - Rice and raisin pudding made with milk

 - Grated or small cubes of cheese with whole grain crackers